 - Successful quitter (confirmed by carbon monoxide validation): measuring the level of carbon monoxide in the bloodstream provides an indication of the level of tobacco use.
 This is a motivational tool as well as a validation of smoking status.
 It should be attempted on all people who self-report as having successfully quit at the four-week follow-up, except for those who are followed up by telephone.

-The NHS Digital data for 2016/17 onwards are not directly comparable with previous years because they have not been adjusted to estimate for local authorities that did not provide any data, or only provided data for some quarters.
+The NHS Digital data for 2016/17 onwards is not directly comparable with previous years because it has not been adjusted to estimate for local authorities that did not provide any data, or only provided data for some quarters.
+Data on the percentage of current e-cigarette users is comparable over time.

 Local Tobacco Control Profiles use data from the Annual Population Survey (APS) to calculate smoking prevalence in adults aged 18 and over.
 The number of respondents is weighted, taking into account survey design and non-response, to improve representativeness of the sample.
-Deprivation deciles are defined using the Index of Multiple Deprivation 2015 local authority scores.
+Prior to 2019, deprivation deciles were defined using the Index of Multiple Deprivation 2015 local authority scores.
+From 2019, the Index of Multiple Deprivation 2019 local authority scores were used so data is not comparable with previous years.

 The SDD survey is a biennial survey of secondary school pupils in years 7 to 11 (mostly aged 11 to 15) in England, published by NHS Digital.
 The last survey was in 2018.
 Prior to 2014, the survey was conducted annually.